-To achieve high angular resolution and mitigate the effects of both ground and biological clutter, the adaptive Capon method (Capon 1969) was chosen for generation of the weighting vector w.
-Many other algorithms have been developed for the imaging process (e.g., Haykin 1985; Kudeki and Sürücü 1991; Hysell 1996) but the authors have found the Capon method to provide good resolution with only moderate computational complexity (Yu et al. 2000).
+In order to achieve high angular resolution and mitigate the effects of both ground and biological clutter, the adaptive Capon method (Capon, 1969) was chosen for generation of the weighting vector $\mathbf{w}$ .
+Many other algorithms have been developed for the imaging process (e.g., Haykin, 1985; Kudeki and Sürücü, 1991; Hysell, 1996) but the authors have found the Capon method to provide good resolution with only moderate computational complexity (Yu et al., 2000).
 For a complete derivation of the Capon weighting vector for the atmospheric imaging case, see Palmer et al. (1998).
-For the present study, it is sufficient to say that the complex weighting vector w is data dependent and is systematically adjusted for each solid angle within the field of view of the radar, as shown in Fig. 1.
+For the present study, it is sufficient to say that the complex weighting vector $\mathbf{w}$ is data-dependent and is systematically adjusted for each solid angle within the field of view of the radar, as shown in Figure 1.

 a.
-Echo power and vertical motion
+Echo Power and Vertical Motion

 After proper phase and amplitude calibration, the weight vector was designed to produce a narrow vertical beam.
-The signal from that beam was used to produce estimates of echo power and radial (vertical) velocity using the so-called pulse pair beam former (PPB) (Cheong et al. 2004).
-The echo power results over the 3-h extent of the observations are provided in Fig. 3.
-Note that two distinct time periods (cases 1 and 2) are outlined in the figure for emphasis and are discussed in more detail in coming sections.
+The signal from that beam was used to produce estimates of echo power and radial (vertical) velocity using the so-called pulse pair beamformer (PPB) (Cheong et al., 2004).
+The echo power results over the three-hour extent of the observations are provided in Figure 3.
+Note that two distinct time periods (Cases 1 and 2) are outlined in the figure for emphasis and will be discussed in more detail in coming sections.
 The most striking features are the precipitation streaks mixed with clear-air turbulent layers.
-Although often masked by the relatively strong precipitation echoes, the turbulent layers often show patterns indicative of Kelvin-Helmholtz instabilities (Gossard 1990).
-For example, a classic braided pattern is observed from 1855 to 1905 UTC at an altitude of approximately 1.5 km.
+Although often masked by the relatively strong precipitation echoes, the turbulent layers often show patterns indicative of Kelvin-Helmholtz instabilities (Gossard, 1990).
+For example, a classic braided pattern is observed from 1855-1905 UTC at an altitude of approximately 1.5 km.
 The tilting effect of the precipitation echoes could be caused by the descent of precipitation toward the surface.
 However, the horizontal structure of the precipitation cannot be determined from these rather routine observations.
-Later sections deal with horizontal structure through the use of imaging.
-For now, it is assumed that the echoes are caused by sporadic precipitation.
-The fall speed can be estimated by the apparent tilt of the rain streaks in the echo power time-history plot.
+Later sections will deal with horizontal structure through the use of imaging.
+For now, it will be assumed that the echoes are caused by sporadic precipitation.
+The fall speed can be estimated by the apparent tilt of the rain streaks in the echo power time history plot.
 For example, the rain streaks occurring at 1835 UTC descend from the top of the observation range (1.93 km) to the surface in approximately 4 min, which corresponds to an 8 m s-1 fall velocity.
-Assuming no vertical wind, a terminal fall velocity of this magnitude could result from drops with diameters close to 3 mm (Gunn and Kinzler 1949).
+Assuming no vertical wind, a terminal fall velocity of this magnitude could result from drops with diameters close to 3 mm (Gunn and Kinzler, 1949).